anupnitkkr/flightTicketBooking/README.md

 flightTicketBooking
 ===================

-with static data, how to show the  flight search
+with collection data, how to show the  flight search